 As a woman in the workplace, you have the right to be free from any kind of discriminatory behavior on the basis of pregnancy, pregnancy-related medical issues, or childbirth.
 The 1978 Pregnancy Discrimination Act is a federal law that protects women from being fired or discriminated against for any of the above-mentioned reasons.
-While the federal law has been established for decades, the United States Equal Employment Opportunity Commission (EEOC) receives over 3,000 complaints yearly regarding pregnancy discrimination, and the number is only increasing each year.
+While the federal law has been established for decades and although states even offer additional pregnancy discrimination protections under the law, the United States Equal Employment Opportunity Commission (EEOC) receives over 3,000 complaints yearly regarding pregnancy discrimination, and the number is only increasing each year.
 The following are the most common examples of pregnancy discrimination in the workplace.

 Refusal to Hire

 If you were not hired for a position because you were pregnant, this conduct on the part of your prospective employer is legal and forms the basis for an EEOC claim.
 A company is not legally allowed to refuse to hire someone because they are pregnant or just gave birth.

 If you were fired because you are pregnant, you have a right to file a discrimination lawsuit.
 To prevail, you will have to prove that the reason you were terminated was due to pregnancy and not some other reason.
 Your employer has the right to fire you for other reasons while pregnant, like performance problems or insubordination, but your pregnancy status cannot be the reason for this adverse employment action.

 Harassment in the workplace related to pregnancy can include actions such as intimidation, insults, harassing comments over pumping breast milk, or failing to allow a pregnant woman to be involved in different corporate activities.
 Offensive jokes, insults or intimidation could all create a hostile work environment and form the basis of a claim against your employer.